-Penn Law gives credit for four courses in Bioethics toward the JD.
-The Bioethics degree itself requires nine courses, including four courses that can be taken in the Law School curriculum.
-In most cases, students in the joint program can earn the Masters of Bioethics and the JD degrees in three years.
+Students can earn both degrees in three years.
+Penn Law gives credit for four (4) courses in Bioethics toward the JD.
+The Bioethics degree itself requires ten (10) courses, including five (5) pre-approved and relevant courses that can be taken at the Law School.

 Students apply separately to each department.
-Applications to the Bioethics program are welcomed contemporaneously with the Law School application or during the 1L year.
-The LSAT is sufficient for both departments; no additional testing is required.
+Applications to the Bioethics program are welcomed: 1) contemporaneously with the Law School application; 2) after acceptance to the Law School but prior to matriculation; or 3) after matriculation during the 1L year.

 The Department of Medical Ethics & Health Policy does not require a standardized test and Penn Law will accept either the GRE, GMAT or LSAT.

 For more information regarding this joint degree program and/or the application process, please contact:

 - Admitted or current JD students: Amanda S. Aronoff, Director of Cross-Disciplinary Programs & Academic Options at firstname.lastname@example.org.

 - Applicants or prospective applicants to the Law School: email@example.com

 - MBE (Bioethics) contact: Autumn Fiester, PhD, Assistant Chair for Education and Training in the Division of Medical Ethics at the Perelman School of Medicine.